GA4 is “designed for the future of measurement” and has great potential to shape the future of digital marketing.

 A step beyond the enhanced measurement events are the recommended events.
 These are events Google suggests will help you “measure additional features and behavior as well as generate more useful reports.”
 Because these events are not automatically recorded and can’t be toggled on, implementation through Google Tag Manager (GTM) is needed.

 Once the setup is complete, you’ll have access to a more detailed picture of how users interacted with a given webpage.
-For example, you could create the recommended “share” event which would allow you to find out how many users shared a specific piece of content to a social platform.
+For example, you could create the recommended “share” event which would allow you to find out how many users shared a specific piece of content on a social platform.

 Google’s support page lists events recommended for all properties in all business verticals.
 Also recommended are other events for specific business verticals including online sales and gaming properties.
 You’ll also be able to find the parameters for each event through that support page.